 Dive into the human psyche with our Psychology MSc (Conversion Course) for non-psychology graduates wishing to pursue a career as a psychologist or psychology-related roles.

 100% online study

-The on-campus course starts in September, the online course starts in January.
+Please note that the on-campus course starts in September and the online course starts in January.

 Joint Top Modern University for Career ProspectsGuardian University Guide 2021 and 2022